-- invoking the School's disciplinary process, or other relevant policy - referral to the police, Hertfordshire County Council department, government department or regulatory agency - no further action.
+- invoking the Trust's disciplinary process, or other relevant policy - referral to the police, government department or regulatory agency - no further action.

-On conclusion of any investigation, the whistle-blower will, as far as is practicable and where it is reasonable to do so, be told the outcome of the investigation and what the Headteacher/,named governor has done, or proposes to do, about it.
+On conclusion of any investigation, the whistle blower will, as far as is practicable and where it is reasonable to do so, be told the outcome of the investigation and what the CEO/Headteacher/named trustee has done, or proposes to do, about it.
 If no action is to be taken, the reason for this will be explained.